UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

 Extra-Virgin Olive Oil

-Versatile and multifunctional, Extra-Virgin Olive Oil (EVOO) is a cold-pressed, heart-healthy oil that contains oleic acid along with many anti-oxidants.
-Cooking with EVOO has never been easier (or tastier)–try drizzling it over salad with a few hard boiled eggs for protein, stirring it into a hearty stew or soup for added flavor, saute veggies with it, or simply use it as a delicious addition to a sliced avocado, sliced tomato, or other keto snacks.
+Versatile and multifunctional, extra-virgin olive oil (EVOO) is a cold-pressed, heart-healthy oil that contains oleic acid along with many antioxidants.
+Cooking with EVOO has never been easier (or tastier)!
+Try drizzling it over salad with a few hard-boiled eggs for protein, stirring it into a hearty stew or soup for added flavor, sauté veggies with it, or simply use it as a delicious addition to sliced avocado, sliced tomato, or other keto snacks.

 Extra-Virgin Olive Oil Nutritional Information: 1 Tbsp: 120 Calories, 14g Fat, 0g Net Carbs, 0g Protein